biomodeling/mutagenex/README.md

     2_B_LYS
     ```

-The program will apply these mutations to all PDB files found in the input directory and save the
+The program will apply these mutations to all PDB files found in the input directory and save the mutated files to the output directory.

+**Arguments**
+* input_path: Directory containing the original PDB files.
+* output_path: Directory to save the mutated PDB files.
+* --mutations: Comma-separated list of mutations or path to a mutation file.
-mutated files to the output directory.
+* --log: Enable logging to a file in the output directory.
+* --help

 ## Run script